gaehlerm/SoftwareEngineering/README.md

 -	The constructors should be small and not rely on any fancy logic

 Both these rules are implied by the topics we covered so far.
 But now we have a reason why we absolutely have to obey them.
 The unit tests force us to do so.

+## Integration tests

+// what else to write here?

+Integration tests are somewhat smaller than E2E tests.
+They only test one part of the whole software.
+A single library for instance.
+The public interface of the library under test is not connected to other libraries, but rather to fake or mock objects.
+See section Mocking and Stubs in the previous chapter.
+Mocks allow a library to be tested allone, without creating an end-to-end test.

+Integration tests, at its own right, are just as important as acceptance tests.
+Integration tests are different from acceptance tests as they can use fakes and stubs to mimic the behavior of collaborating objects.

+## End-to-End tests

+// end-to-end tests vs. acceptance tests?

+End-to-End (E2E) tests do what most people would intuitively expect from a test.
+Some marketing person orders a new feature.
+He tells you exactly what this feature should do and gives you some examples.
+The feature is complete once these examples can be executed with your software.
+As you don’t want to end up in the same situation as in the story above, you write automated tests that cover the examples.
+This is a fairly good guarantee that the feature is still working, even if someone was working on the underlying code.

+If you publish some code examples as a documentation of your API, you should write an end-to-end test for every single one of them.
+There’s nothing more embarrassing than failing examples in your documentation.

+E2E tests are user centered.
+The user doesn’t know anything about the internals of the code.
+He has only the interfaces you give him: GUI, API, joystick, microphone, etc. And this is all he cares about.
+He wants to watch a YouTube video.
+He wants high image quality and a fast response time.
+He doesn’t care what kind of fancy algorithms the thousands of google employees developed.

+Sounds good.
+But at the same time, it seems extremely difficult to write these tests?
+Testing a GUI or the input of a microphone sounds pretty hard.

+True.
+But under a few conditions the effort becomes fairly reasonable.
+Most importantly, you need to have well-structured code.
+As shown in figure // layers of software...? the GUI is an abstraction level higher than the API.
+The GUI code consists only of some html and CSS code, images, buttons and graphs.
+These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
+Every mouse click is a function call to the underlying API.
+If the GUI looks fine, it quite certainly is fine. // use the expression used by Robert C Martin??

+Testing on the API level is in comparably easy.
+Translate the button clicks from the examples into function calls.
+Check that the result is as expected and you’re done.
+In practice you have to deal with potentially huge files and databases that you have to check.
+This can become quite tedious and slow.
+The fiels first have to be created.
+Either from code or by copying them from another location.
+The result of comparing big files may also be not too helpful.
+One option for improving the performance is comparing hash values instead of comparing complete files.

+E2E tests are important, but they cannot tell you where an error comes from.
+E2E tests are quite frequently highly correlated.
+A single bug can cause many tests to fail.
+It is important to combine them with unit tests.

+One last question you might ask: “And what should I do if the GUI code contains a lot of logic?
+How do I test directly on the GUI?”
+I’m very sorry to say, you have some serious problems.
+This was possibly the worst mistake ever and now you pay a huge price for it.
+There is no reasonable way to test your code.
+Good luck!

 ## The testing pyramid